Tech-at-DU/React-Redux-passwords-Tutorial/P00-Introduction/readme.md

 # Introduction

-The goal of this tutorial is to create an app that generates randomized passwords, and keeps a store of these passwords locally on your device.
+The goal of this tutorial is to create an app that generates randomized passwords and keeps a store of these passwords locally on your device.

 ## Concepts Covered